keenanromain/fractals/README.md

 <img width="577" alt="screen shot 2017-08-11 at 8 55 48 pm" src="https://user-images.githubusercontent.com/13093517/29237654-833352f8-7ed7-11e7-9102-ce153c8aad1b.png">

 Finally, with valid coordinates and a number of colors to choose from, 'calculate_coordinate' determines the specific color for the given coordinates via modulus division on line 21.
-It may look complicated at first glance, but the calculation is simply the index determined from the fractal calculation above added to the offset.
-This sum is then modulo by the total number of colors which gives an index.
-This new index, j, is set as the color stored in the integer array responsible for aesthetic viewing.
+It may look complicated at first glance, but the calculation is simply the index determined from the fractal calculation above added to the predetermined offset.
+This sum is then modulo by the total number of colors which results in an index.
+This new index, j, is set as the color stored in the integer array responsible for viewing.
 The remainder of this program includes the key and mouse events that create the interactive elements of the program.
 Please refer to the User Interface in the **Features** section for an understanding of what's possible.

 ## Features